BEc, Grad Dip Finance (from 16 April 2013)

 MA (Organisational Communication), NFP Leadership (from 8 December 2015)

-Cas has extensive experience with the corporate and professional services, not-for-profit, government, arts and tertiary sectors.
-She has worked in executive management positions at the Australian British Chamber of Commerce, Charles Darwin University, Australia Council for the Arts, Museum of Contemporary Art and The Smith Family and is a recognised fundraiser and promoter.
-Cas is Chief Executive Officer of the Kimberley Foundation Australia, an organisation dedicated to the research, protection and promotion of Kimberley rock art and culture.
-An advocate for protecting Victoria’s native plants and wildlife, Cas believes protecting plants and animals on private land is paramount.
-She loves being involved with the Trust and to finding new ways to help us promote and protect private land forever through conservation covenants.
+Cas is currently the CEO of the Kimberley Foundation Australia, an organisation dedicated to the research, protection and promotion of rock art and Indigenous heritage, a position she has held since 2010.
+Cas has worked in executive management positions at the Australian British Chamber of Commerce, Charles Darwin University, Australia Council for the Arts, the Museum of Contemporary Art and The Smith Family.
+Cas has a background in publishing and film and is a former radio producer.
+She is a recognised fundraiser and promoter.
+Cas has been involved as a volunteer for conservation organisations Green Cross International and the NSW Climate Change Coalition.
+An advocate for protecting Victoria’s native plants and wildlife, Cas loves being involved with the Trust and in finding new ways to help us promote our mission and protect private land forever through conservation covenants.

 BSc (Ecology), BCom (Economics) (from 23 August 2017